dev1ousss/be2_apifromspec/materials/01_Go_Samples.md

 )
 ```

-Now let's describe the methods that handle HTTP requests.
+Now let's describe the methods that handle HTTP-requests.
 Let it be the getModels method, which gets all the models.
 This method receives ResponseWriter and pointer to Request.

 ```go
 var models []models